 - The plastic stitch markers were a bit rough.

-This set includes twelve ergonomic crochet hooks, and each handle has a soft rubber grip.
+This set includes twelve crochet hooks, and each hook handle has a soft rubber grip.
+If you like a tapered hook, this brand is well known.

 - Sizes Included – B 2.25mm, C 2.75mm, D 3.125mm, E 3.5mm, F 3.75mm, G 4.25mm, H 5mm, I 5.25mm, J 5.75mm, K 6.5mm, L 8mm, and N 10mm